-Intersectionality The interplay of social constructs (such as race, class, sexual orientation, subsequent generations.
+The psychological, physiological, and social effects that trauma can have on subsequent generations.
 Trauma can originate from historical events (e.g., not being allowed to speak a native language, slavery, indigenous children dying in boarding schools) or may be more familial (e.g., abuse, alcoholism, surviving war).
 The transmission of trauma influences future generations and affects each individual in diverse ways; epigenetic research shows that traumatic events can be seen in genetic functioning.